Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_branding.md

 * Click the delete icon to remove a menu item.
 * Click **Clear all items** to start with a blank configuration. *No Menu Configured* is displayed.

-## Customize the Marketplace branding with APIs
+## Customize the Marketplace appearance with APIs

-The following APIs provide the equivalent functionality of what is provided throughout the WebUI.
+The following APIs provide the equivalent functionality of what is provided throughout the WebUI to brand your Marketplace.

 See [APIs](https://apidocs.axway.com/swagger-ui-NEW/index.html?productname=AmplifyPlatform&productversion=1.0.0&filename=swagger.json&disabletry=true#/).